 Accuracy and Valuation.
 The assertion of accuracy and valuation is a declaration that all figures presented in the financial statements are accurate, in all material aspects and based on proper valuation of assets, liabilities and net asset balances.
-For example, the assertion of accurate valuation regarding the liabilities for employee benefits of the Centre should be reported at a discounted value rather than nominal value.
-The assertion is that the full amounts of all transactions were recorded and disclosed.
+The assertion is that the full amounts of all transactions were recorded, are fairly presented in all material aspects and properly classified within the statement.